apache/mxnet/tools/dependencies/README.md

 # Dependency Update Runbook

 MXNet is built on top of many dependencies.
-Managing those dependencies could be a big headache.
+Managing these dependencies could be a big headache.
 This goal of this document is to give a overview of those dependencies and how to upgrade when new version of those are rolled out.

 ## Overview